uvarc/rc-learning/content/tutorials/riv-cli-edited/index.md

 ---
-title: Using Rivanna from the Command Line
+title: Using Rivanna from the Command Line (Edited)
 summary: "This tutorial is an introduction to using the Unix command line on Rivanna."

 # Schedule page publish date (NOT talk date).